 Colostrum and mature breastmilk will cause loose stools that pass easily.
 This helps prevent constipation.

-Your baby should pass three good-sized stools a day.
 It is normal for breastfed babies to have runny, seedy and yellowish stools.

 Your baby should regain his birth weight in 10 to 14 days.
 After that, most babies gain from four to eight ounces a week.